 Even with the Fair Housing Act and ADA in place these past 30 years, people with disabilities and their advocates have faced resistance to true, fully-integrated, community-based housing and services.
-Until I left the Bazelon Center in 2006, I was the principal author of the Digest of Cases and Other Resources on Fair Housing for People with Disabilities.
-It summarized hundreds of Fair Housing Act and ADA cases, most of which involved challenges to local zoning, land use and health and safety restrictions that discriminated against housing for people with disabilities.
-Many of these arose in the late 1980s or early 1990s, as local governments adjusted to the fact that they could no longer entirely restrict group homes, or segregate them to specific neighborhoods or zoning districts.
+Many actions involving challenges to local zoning, land use and health and safety restrictions that discriminated against housing for people with disabilities arose during the late 1980s or early 1990s, as local governments adjusted to the fact that they could no longer entirely restrict group homes, or segregate them to specific neighborhoods or zoning districts.
 But those cases have also persisted to the present day.
 In fact, my firm is now litigating a case against a Connecticut town that quite literally drove a group home for people with mental illnesses right out of business.

-Of the many Digest cases, there were a few that involved close questions, most involved "meat cleaver" ordinances and practices when the proper instrument should have been a scalpel.
-That is, rather than sensible regulation to protect residents and neighbors, local governments too often chose to ban group homes altogether, or to subject them to "spacing" requirements (e.g., a group home had to be at least one-half linear mile from any other group home), density limitations (e.g., only 0.005% of a municipality's residents can reside in a group home), discriminatory definitions of "family" to deter unrelated people with disabilities living together, harsher enforcement of fire safety requirements, and higher rates for public utilities.
+Of the many zoning cases, brought by private litigants and by the U.S. Department of Justice, there were a few that involved close questions; most involved "meat cleaver" ordinances and practices when the proper instrument should have been a scalpel.
+That is, rather than sensible regulation to protect residents and neighbors, local governments too often chose to ban group homes altogether, or to subject them to "spacing" requirements (e.g., a group home had to be at least one-half linear mile from any other group home), density limitations (e.g., only 0.005% of a municipality's residents can reside in a group home), discriminatory definitions of "family" to deter unrelated people with disabilities living together, harsher enforcement of fire safety requirements without justification, and higher rates for public utilities.